-Twin Tuner P/N 16100 is compatible with 2001-2011 H-D® Twin Cam models (except 2011 Softail®) with the 36 pin Delphi® module and 2003-2010 Buell® models with DDFI fuel injection (refer to the Buell® Tech Note for details).
-For 2008 and later touring models with electronic throttle control, use our P/N 16104.
+Twin Tuner P/N 16105 is compatible with 2007 and later H-D® Sportster® and 2011 Softail® models with the 36 pin Delphi® module.
 You can easily adjust your fuel injection to match the requirements of performance parts including camshafts, free flowing exhausts, and low restriction air filters.
 You can add or subtract fuel.

 Installation takes only 10-15 minutes and is very easy, with no splicing, cutting, crimping, or bulky interconnections.
 All access is at the Delphi ECM.
-Just remove five wires from the ECM connector, insert these wires into our small mating connector, insert five new wires from the Twin Tuner into the ECM connector, and connect one ground wire.
+Just remove four wires from the ECM connector, insert these wires into our small mating connector, insert four new wires from the Twin Tuner into the ECM connector, and connect one ground wire.
 The unit is completely encapsulated and impervious to moisture.
-With a very low profile of only 1⁄2" and occupying a fraction of the space required by competitive products, you won't have a problem finding a place to mount the unit.
+With a very low profile of only $\frac{1}{2}$ " and occupying a fraction of the space required by competitive products, you won't have a problem finding a place to mount the unit.